mitchlloyd/ember-autosave/readme.md

 ## Usage

-There are two primary ways to use the addon: with the computed property macro or by creating an AutosaveProxy object.
+The primary way to use this addon is with the computed property macro called 'autosave'.
+You can also use underlying AutosaveProxy object.

 ### Using the Computed Property